-Mallinak reached out to Tally Parham ’96, a former F-16 fighter pilot who flew combat missions in Iraq.
+Mallinak reached out to Tally Parham, a 1996 alumna of UVA Law and a former F-16 fighter pilot who flew combat missions in Iraq.
 Parham, a lawyer with the law firm Wyche in South Carolina, had also authored an article about the combat exclusion policy and spoken at an academic conference on the topic.

 "I emailed her out of the blue and said we've got this thing, we think you'd be great, you have a personal connection, you know the issue," Mallinak said.
 "She came back and said she was willing to take on a role, at least as far as providing an official umbrella for us to work under and possibly as a source [to whom] we could refer people who we thought had a strong interest and the potential to be plaintiffs down the road."